nf-core/proteinfold/docs/output.md

 In the HTML reports, chainwise iPTM and ipSAE are displayed as chain-by-chain matrices for each ranked model.
 Modes that do not emit these metrics omit the corresponding report sections.

+**IpTM Derivation and Attribution**

+- **Derived vs native values:** iPTM values may come either from the prediction program itself (when the program emits an `iptm` or chain-pair matrix) or be derived after-the-fact by running the `ipsae.py` utility included in this pipeline.
+Derived values are generated from the model's PAE/PAE-like output and are not guaranteed to be numerically identical to program-native iPTM values; they follow the ipSAE/ipTM algorithm used by the IPSAE project and are intended to provide a consistent interface-derived score when a native value is not available.
+- **Default cutoffs used when deriving:** when `extract_metrics.py` derives iPTM/ipSAE it invokes `ipsae.py` with a PAE cutoff of `10` and a distance cutoff of `15` (these are currently hard-coded in the extraction step).
+If you require different thresholds, compute iPTM/ipSAE externally or update the extraction call accordingly.
+- **Third-party attribution:** the `ipsae.py` utility bundled in `bin/` is derived from the IPSAE project by the Dunbrack Lab (https://github.com/DunbrackLab/IPSAE/).
+The original script includes an MIT-style header; keep that header intact if the file is redistributed.
+Please consult the IPSAE repository for full details and citation information.

 ### PAE (`{meta.id}_{rank_number}_pae.tsv`)

 Predicted alignment error of residues `j` aligned by residue `i`, rounded to 4 decimal places.